MicrosoftDocs/azure-devops-docs/docs/extend/develop/ui-controls/waitcontrolo.md

 ---
-title: Use the Wait Control | Extensions for Visual Studio Team Services
+title: Use the Wait Control | Extensions for VSTS
-description: Use the wait control to display progress message for long running operations in your app for Visual Studio Team Services. ms.assetid: 175EDE3B-6989-4485-8FEC-014F6380D44F ms.prod: vs-devops-alm ms.technology: vs-devops-extensions-api
+description: Use the wait control to display progress message for long running operations in your app for VSTS. ms.assetid: 175EDE3B-6989-4485-8FEC-014F6380D44F ms.prod: vs-devops-alm ms.technology: vs-devops-extensions-api